 Dragon Spacecraft Returns To Earth With 5400 Pounds Of Space Station Cargo

-The space capsule carrying over 5,400 lbs of cargo from NASA, which included supplies to the International Space Station (ISS) and research items, had taken off on Feb.
+The space capsule carrying over 5,400 pounds of cargo from NASA, which included supplies to the International Space Station and research items, had taken off on Feb.
 19 aboard a Falcon 9 rocket.

 However, the unmanned Dragon capsule encountered a glitch on its way to the ISS, but finally docked at the ISS on Feb.
 24 after the delay.